Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-The suburb of Turramurra has a median taxpayer income of $70,879 and an average of $132,760 according to the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
-This places it among the top percentile nationally, contrasting with Greater Sydney's median income of $60,817 and average income of $83,003.
+The suburb of Turramurra has a median taxpayer income of $70,879 and an average income of $132,760 according to the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
+This places it in the top percentile nationally, compared to Greater Sydney's median income of $60,817 and average income of $83,003.
 Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates would be approximately $77,159 (median) and $144,523 (average) as of September 2025.
-The 2021 Census shows that household, family and personal incomes in Turramurra rank highly nationally, between the 88th and 97th percentiles.
-Income distribution reveals that 38.7% of the community earns over $4,000 per week (5,091 individuals), differing from the metropolitan region where the $1,500 - $2,999 category is predominant at 30.9%.
-The district exhibits considerable affluence with 50.7% earning over $3,000 per week, supporting premium retail and service offerings.
-Housing accounts for 14.3% of income while strong earnings rank residents within the 96th percentile for disposable income.
+According to the 2021 Census, household, family and personal incomes in Turramurra rank highly nationally, between the 88th and 97th percentiles.
+The income distribution shows that 38.7% of individuals earn over $4,000 per week, contrasting with the metropolitan region where the $1,500 - $2,999 category is predominant at 30.9%.
+This affluence is reflected in premium retail and service offerings.
+Housing accounts for 14.3% of income, with residents ranking high at the 96th percentile for disposable income.
 The area's SEIFA income ranking places it in the 10th decile.

 Frequently Asked Questions - Income